Amazon staff in Germany extend strike to Christmas Eve

-FRANKFURT Dec 19 Amazon staff at three German warehouses will extend their strike until Christmas Eve to increase pressure on the online retailer in a long-running dispute over pay and conditions, labour union Verdi said on Friday.
+FRANKFURT Amazon staff at three German warehouses will extend their strike until Christmas Eve to increase pressure on the online retailer in a long-running dispute over pay and conditions, labor union Verdi said on Friday.

 Verdi also filed a lawsuit against a decision by regional authorities to allow Amazon staff in two German cities to work this Sunday as the mail-order group steps up efforts to deliver orders to customers before the Christmas holiday.

-Industrial action this week had already been extended until Saturday in four of Amazon's nine distribution centres in Germany and until Dec.
+Industrial action this week had already been extended until Saturday in four of Amazon's nine distribution centers in Germany and until Dec.
 24 at one warehouse.

-More than 2,400 workers took part in walkouts on Friday, Verdi said.
+More than 2,400 workers took part in walkout on Friday, Verdi said.

 Verdi said that the lawsuit filed against Amazon meant that the authorities' approval of the group putting its employees to work this Sunday was effectively void.